Coin Value and Bet Level in Online Slots Explained

 - or set 0.10 (coin value) x 2 (bet level or coins per line) x 20 (pay-lines) = 4 euro

 The output is going to be the same in both scenarios.
-You will be paying 0.20 euro per line.
+You will be paying 0.20 euro per line, and 4 euro per spin.
 The winnings will be calculated according to this parameter (0.20 euro per line).
 In other words, it does not matter how you bet those 0.20 euro per line.
 Video slot volatility, RTP % (return to player) or any other parameter won't be affected by those settings.

 Why does bet the level (number of coins per line) option even exist?

 Given what has just been said it as a quite legit question.
 Although coin value and bet level were implemented for the same reason and actually are very similar but not exactly the same.

 As you have probably noticed the bet level is more flexible parameter since it lets us set amount of coins per line with no gaps (all whole numbers between 1 and 10 are available).
 Whereas “coin value” leaves significant gaps between the available numbers to be set (0.20-0.50).

 When do we need this flexibility?
 Let’s say we want our spin cost to be 0.80 euro, and the problem is we can not achieve this result just by adjusting coin value, since we don't have an option to set coin value 0.04 euro (only 0.02 or 0.05 and spin cost would be either 0.40 or 1 euro).